Sridevivaradharajan/Market-Basket-Analysis/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-For more details, please refer to the `LICENSE` file (if applicable).
+For more details, please refer to the `LICENSE` file.

 ---